stevenliu216/challenges/docs/challenge15.md

 You are given a spreadsheet that contains a list of N athletes and their details (such as age, height, weight and so on).
-You are required to sort the data based on the th attribute and print the final resulting table.
+You are required to sort the data based on the the Kth attribute and print the final resulting table.
 Follow the example given below for better understanding.

 ![alt text](challenge15.png "Athlete table")